johnnysand7/steam-study/README.md

   * Deal with lists of dictionaries
 * Converted to SFrames to use GraphLab

-## Some Fun Numbers
+### Some Fun Numbers
 * 150,000 unique gamers, 8,000 unique games between them all
 * Reduced to 526 games after filtering by games with above
 average playtime (summed over all 150k gamers)
-* 315 million hours / 36,000 years of playtime!
+* Reducing from 8,000 games to 526 games only reduced
+total playtime from 345 million to 315 million hours.
+* One user had played Skyrim for 4,500 hours!

 ## Recommender
 To really capture user preferences based on playtime,